 As a nation of free people, we are required to do this.
 But I believe we also have a moral duty to support those who willingly put their lives at risk.
 If men and women choose to take an oath to protect us, let us be mindful of them in our prayers and praise.

-So to anyone reading this who has served, who has endangered their life on my behalf, who has raised their hand to preserve my freedom…thank you.
+So to anyone reading this who has served, who has endangered their life on my behalf, who has raised their hand

 You can contact Sally by emailing her at firstname.lastname@example.org.